The source of anxiety lies in the future. If you can keep the future out of mind, you can forget your worries. – Larina Kase

-Using small doses of exposure over time, is probably the best method for gaining control over your anxiety.
-Yes of course you can try hypnosis and other similar forms of therapy.
-However, the steps outlined within this process are completely in your hands.
+Using small doses of exposure over time is probably the best method for gaining control over your anxiety.
+Yes, of course, you can try hypnosis and other similar forms of therapy.
+However, the steps outlined in this process are completely in your hands.
 You have full control and you don’t need a professional therapist to help you get through this.
 It will of course take time and will require a little courage on your part.
 However, with persistent effort, you will make progress, and with progress will come the confidence you need to manage this emotion successfully.

 There are certain things you can do on a daily basis that will help you eliminate, or at the very least control your anxiety attacks.
 Here are some suggestions:

 Get Adequate Rest

 Getting adequate rest and sleep is absolutely paramount.
 You will always be more susceptible to overreact emotionally to situations when you’re feeling tired and fatigued.
 The more energy you have, the more clarity you have, and the better decisions you will tend to make throughout the day.

 It’s important that you don’t overburden yourself with unrealistic expectations.
 Often anxiety can arise because you are simply aiming too high and expecting too much of yourself and your abilities.